TKonkin/smart-store-terry/README.md

 Aggregations: sum
 Slicing: by product name
 Driildown: to month
-Workflow: Create calculated column of SaleQuantity and sum
+Workflow: Create the calculated column sale/SaleQuantity and aggregate using sum
 Output: Column chart + line chart + pie chart

 Section 5.
 Results
-Figure 1 displays a column chart of product name vs quantity, in decreasing order.
-From the chart, the 2 lowest products are cable and football.
+Figure 1 displays a column chart of SaleQuantity by product name, in decreasing order.
+From the chart, the 2 lowest products by quantity sold are cable and football.
-Figure 2 displays the quantity by month of products cable & football only.
-From the chart, football had slightly more consistent sales quantities throughout the year.
+Figure 2 displays the quantity by month of the products cable & football only.
+From the chart, football had more consistent sales than cable.
+Figure 3 displays the relationship of sales quantity for cable and football.
+From the chart, the proportion of sales quantity for football is noticeably greater than for cable.

+Section 6.
+Suggested Business Action
+It is suggested to conduct further analysis of both cable and football, with the objective of either increased marketing or discontinuation.
+Additional analysis would consider manufacturing cost, profit, profit margin, and sales revenue.

+Section 7.
+Challenges
+Minimal challenges due to both the level of analytics needed, and the functionality of the BI tool.
+The data type in the SaleDate column was reformatted to date, for creating time charts.